I have seen a few different blogs interviewing people showcasing how they do their daily work. It inspired me to do my own version.

 What apps/software/tools can’t you live without?

 Being a remote employee I really rely on Dropbox to keep working files syncing between my local machines and my remote machines.
 That tied in with Google Drive lets me be able access everything that I have for working documents.
-Evernote and Google Keep keep track of my notes and references while I am on the go or walking around the house on my Nexus 7.
-I use VirtualBox a lot.
-Currently on my Mac I have about 12 virtual machines that I use for various things and having a dedicated development environment that is completely separated from my machine is a must have for me.
+Evernote and Google Keep keep track of my notes and references while I am on the go or walking around the house on my ipad.
+I use docker a lot.

 What’s your workspace set up like?

 Cluttered!
 I realized a long time ago that I am not good at keeping my desk neat, but I am still able to find everything in the clutter.
 So I gave up on trying to keep a neat desk and have learned to embrace the chaos.
-I have a regular desk with my laptop, a 27″ external monitor with all my wires and hard drives velcroed to the back of it.
+I have a convertible standing desk with my dual 27″ external monitors.
 A cork board and a wall sized white board.
 I have a big window in my office and depending on the mood it is either very light or very dark.

 What’s your best time-saving trick?